RestoCat: The Secret to Catweaving

 Stuff you should know

 - Make sure you throw up HoTs between pulls.
-You want to spend as much time DPS’ing as possible, and every second you spend out of Cat Form is bleed damage that you are losing.
+You want to spend as much time DPS’ing as possible.

 - You should start every fight with a Rake from Stealth if possible.
 It deals double damage.
 Make sure you don’t overwrite this.